Zephyr (protocol): Application

 Zephyr is still in use today at a few university environments such as Carnegie Mellon, Iowa State, University of Maryland, College Park, Brown University and MIT.
-It has been largely replaced by modern and more popular instant messenger systems such as XMPP.
-MIT currently operates both Zephyr and XMPP.
+At MIT, it was largely replaced by modern and more popular instant messenger systems such as XMPP.
+However, in 2020, MIT replaced their XMPP server with Slack, but the Zephyr server is still kept alive by a small community of enthusiasts.

 Points of interest

 Zephyr uses UDP datagrams sent between ports 2102, 2103, and 2104.
 It is incompatible with most routers doing NAT because it reports the internal IP address and so returning datagrams are incorrectly routed.
 Most sites have deployed Zephyr using Kerberos 4 authentication exclusively, though in late 2007, some sites, including Iowa State, deployed Zephyr using Kerberos 5.